 Animals Pets 10 of the Most Exceptional Cattle Breeds From Weird Cows to Cute Cows By Jaymi Heimbuch Writer California Polytechnic State University, San Luis Obispo Jaymi Heimbuch is a writer and photographer specializing in wildlife conservation.
 She is the author of The Ethiopian Wolf: Hope at the Edge of Extinction. our editorial process Twitter Twitter Jaymi Heimbuch Updated September 08, 2020 Joost Lagerweij / EyeEm / Getty Images Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Cows were first domesticated approximately 10,000 years ago.
 Since then, humans have selectively bred them for specific qualities.
 Those qualities are often practical, but sometimes, they are extraordinary.
 Here are some of the more visually amazing breeds of cattle from around the world.
-1 of 10 Texas Longhorn Cow Mike Flippo / Shutterstock The Texas longhorn cow is descended from a mix between an Iberian breed and an Indian one.
+1 of 10 Texas Longhorn Cow Mike Flippo / Shutterstock The Texas Longhorn Cow is descended from a mix between an Iberian breed and an Indian one.
 They were some of the first cattle brought to North America by Europeans.
-The longhorn is well known for, well, having long horns.
-These horns can grow as much as seven feet from tip to tip!
+Appropriately named, the longhorn is known for its sizable headwear.
+These horns can grow as much as seven feet from tip to tip.
 But despite the intimidating horns, Texas longhorn cows are quite gentle and smart.
 2 of 10 Ankole-Watusi Cow Wildnerdpix / Shutterstock Not to be outdone on the subject of large horns, the Ankhole-Watusi is a breed of cow native to Africa.
 This breed's impressive horns can grow as long as eight feet from tip to tip.
 Proportionally, they look impossibly large, but they do have practical purposes: The large horns are used to disperse heat, as well as act as intimidating weapons to ward off predators.
 3 of 10 Highland Cow Chester Tugwell / Shutterstock Moving from the heat of Africa to the cold of Scotland, we find another cow breed that has adapted to its environment.
 The highland cow has a thick, shaggy coat that keeps it warm and protected from wind and rain.
 As a bonus, the wavy coat also gives it an endearingly silly appearance.
 The highland cow has the longest hair of any breed of cattle.
 4 of 10 Belgian Blue Cow Bombaert / Getty Images Winning the trophy for one of the most bizarre-looking outcomes of experimentation with beef cattle breeding is the Belgian blue.
 The strangely lumpy appearance is called double-muscling — a genetic trait that creates an increased number of muscle fibers.
 It results in about 20 percent more muscle than the average cow and extra-lean meat.
 This interesting condition was first noted in 1808, and since then, the breed has been selected specifically because of its effects.
 5 of 10 Zebu Cow Dudarev Mikhail / Shutterstock Lumpy and bumpy in a different way is the zebu cow.
 Zebus are a type of cattle originating from South Asia.
 They have been developed into more specific breeds (more on one of those soon), but the umbrella breed is the Bos indicus.
 This breed is easily identified by the prominent hump on its shoulders, as well as the dewlap—the baggy skin hanging from its neck.
-Between the extra-high shoulder hump and extra-low dangling neck, the profile is of the zebu cow unmistakable.
+The profile of the zebu cow is unmistakable.
 6 of 10 American Brahman Cow Johan Larson / Shutterstock The American Brahman cow is one specific breed of zebu, so it has the characteristic shoulder hump and prominent dewlap.
-These cows also have unique qualities of their own though, particularly their unusually long ears.
-They aren't quite as long as those of the Indu Brazil, which has the longest ears of any beef cattle breed, but they're long enough to give the breed an almost goat-like appearance.
-7 of 10 Dexter Cow Ian_Redding / Getty Images Just as there are miniature horses, there are miniature cows.
+These cows also have unique qualities of their own though, particularly their unusually long ears that give them a goat-like appearance.
+The breed is known for its capacity to withstand heat, an ability that can be attributed to its thick hair and abundance of loose skin.
+7 of 10 Dexter Cow David Merrett / Wikimedia Commons Just as there are miniature horses, there are miniature cows.
 The Dexter cow is one of those breeds.
-These tiny cows stand only about three to four feet tall at the shoulder, and their small size makes them great for small farms.
+These tiny cows stand only about three to four feet tall at the shoulder, making them great for small farms.
 Dexter cows raised for dairy provide one to two gallons of milk per day (as opposed to eight to 10 gallons from a typical Holstein dairy cow).
 If you're raising one for meat, you would get about 400 pounds of meat (compared to twice that from an average-sized steer).
 These qualities make them more manageable for a family farm.
 Plus, they're cute, which is always a bonus.
 8 of 10 Miniature Belted Galloway Cow Ewan Chesser / Shutterstock Another adorable and unusual cattle breed is the mini belted Galloway, or mini beltie.
 These little cows sport a black coat with a belt of white around their middle.
 Their coat is also quite thick, which is a result of where the breed was developed: the highlands of Scotland.
 The mini belted Galloway is not nearly as shaggy as the highland cow, but because they naturally don't have horns, they look all the more cuddly.
-9 of 10 Miniature Jersey Cow Katie Newman / Wikipedia Jersey cows are common enough, but what about miniature Jerseys?
+9 of 10 Miniature Jersey Cow Katie Newman / Wikimedia Commons / CC BY 2.0 Jersey cows are common enough, but what about miniature Jerseys?
 These cows stand a mere three to 3.5 feet tall at the shoulder.
 Like the other smaller breeds, they were developed to be more manageable for small farms that don't need as much milk or meat or don't want to invest as much space or feed into livestock.
 Everything about mini Jerseys is like their larger counterparts, just smaller.
-10 of 10 Panda Cow Justin Baeder / Wikipedia And finally, we have a particularly rare cow.
+10 of 10 Panda Cow OnceAndFutureLaura / Flickr / CC BY-NC-SA 2.0 And finally, we have a particularly rare cow.
 The panda cow is known for its markings that are just like those of giant pandas, right down to the dark eye patches.
 In fact, if it doesn't have the correct markings—a white belt around the middle and distinct black eye patches on a white face—it doesn't count as a panda cow.
-There is only a handful of these cute cows in the world—approximately 30 in total.
+There is only a handful of these cute cows in the world: in 2013, one breeder estimated there were only 30 to 40.
 They're so rare that when one is born, it usually makes the news.
 If you want to see them for yourself, there is a pair of panda cows at the Woodland Park Zoo in Seattle, Washington.